Sacha Clémence

-Sacha Clémence (born 1 June 1988) is a French professional footballer who plays as a forward for US Lège Cap-Ferret in the Championnat National 3.
+Sacha Clémence (born 1 June 1988) is a French professional footballer who plays as a forward.

-Club career
+Career

 After making his debut in the French lower divisions, Clémence joined Ligue 2 side Angers SCO in 2014.
 He made his full professional debut a few weeks later, coming on the pitch in the second half of a 3–2 defeat against Nîmes Olympique in August 2014.